-Pain-point content involves creating content pieces that address the problems that keep your prospects awake at night.
+Pain-point content marketing involves targeting keywords and creating content pieces to address the problems that keep your prospects awake at night.

-In most cases, this content type has zero or low search volume in SEO tools but has a lot of business potential.
+In most cases, these keywords have zero or low search volume in SEO tools but have a lot of business potential.

 I coined this term after reading this post about pain-point SEO from the guys at Grow and Convert.

-When thinking of pain-point content, put yourself in the same shoe as your ideal prospect who is about to make a buying decision.
+When thinking of pain-point content marketing, put yourself in the same shoes as your ideal B2B prospect about to make a buying decision.

-In most cases, people don’t buy things immediately.
-They go through a lot of back and forth thought processes, which involves doing a lot of research.
+In most cases, B2B buyers don’t buy things immediately.
+Instead, they go through a lot of back and forth thought processes, which involve doing in-depth research.

-So, what do you think this prospect will do first?
+So, what do you think they will do first?

-They’d most likely check Google or ask people around for things like:
+They’d most likely check Google or ask other CMOs and marketing executives for things like:

 - “Salesforce competitors”